itsaadish/itsaadish/README.md

 <br />

-hi, i'm [Abhishek Naidu](https://itsaadish.github.io/itsaadish), a recent graduate from iit delhi ,carving my way into computer sciences.
+hi, i'm [Aadish Sharma](https://itsaadish.github.io/itsaadish), a recent graduate from iit delhi ,carving my way into computer sciences.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.